walles/exactype/README.md

 * Make sure swipe is canceled if finger is released outside of keyboard
 * Make sure the vibration duration pref slider doesn't disappear if the user rotates the device while the slider is showing

+## Won't do
+* Take keyboard layouts from the AOSP keyboard.
+I looked into this and it was much too complicated.
+Plan B is to create my own layouts and try them on various beta testers.

 ## DONE
 * Create an IME that when selected shows an empty view